 Leading organizations pursuing digital transformation are turning to big data and cloud deployments to drive agile development and innovation.
-Data lakes, Internet of Things initiatives, artificial intelligence and machine learning experiments as well as self-service analytics programs — to name a few — are all moving into the cloud.
+Data lakes, Internet of Things initiatives, artificial intelligence and machine learning experiments as well as self-service analytics programs are all moving into the cloud.

-Yet even companies that are “all in” on the cloud often choose to retain certain data and related assets on-premises because of privacy or other regulatory requirements.
+Yet even the most aggressive companies that are "all in" on the cloud often choose to retain certain data and related assets on-premises because of privacy or other regulatory requirements.
 Trust is a core concern in any data initiative, yet governance and assurance of compliance have never been more challenging now that organizations have data and assets spread across the cloud and on-premises data centers.
 This report explains how organizations can deliver fast and business-user-friendly self-service access to information while also ensuring proper data governance.